Table of Contents

 - Injection damage

-Circulatory disorder, as a result of atherosclerotic stenosis of the common iliac artery, leads to unilateral painful sciatica and atrophy of the leg muscles.
-Usually, it then leads to sciatic compression with pain and paresis.
+Circulatory disorder, resulting from atherosclerotic stenosis of the common iliac artery, leads to unilateral painful sciatica and atrophy of the leg muscles.
+This is often followed by sciatic compression that is accompanied by pain and paresis.

-Symptoms and Clinic of Sciatic Nerve Lesion
+Symptoms and Clinical Signs of Sciatic Nerve Lesions

 Active flexion of the knee is no longer possible when the sciatic nerve is damaged in the pelvic outlet.